CIRCLE Policies and Procedures

 The first step to CIRCLE participation is to set up a Google account, if you do not already have one.
 Setting up a Google account is free, and you can tie your Google Calendar account to your primary email address.
 Please note that it is important you only use your primary email address for all aspects of CIRCLE (i.e., don’t use one address to submit your class and a different one to enroll).

 Once you are signed in to Google Calendar via a computer, look on the left hand side of the screen.
 In the box marked “Other calendars,” click on the tab that says “Add.”
 Please contact the local CIRCLE administrators with your primary e-mail address and request access to the CIRCLE calendar if you do not already have access.
 You can do this directly via the form for your local group on the CIRCLE website.
-You will receive an email once you have access to the calendar, and you will then be able to see the co-op calendar (you only need to do this the first quarter you participate).
+You will receive an email once you have access to the calendar, and you will then be able to see the co-op calendar (you only need to do this the first quarter you participate or after a break from participating with CIRCLE).

 Please note: You must log in to your personal Google calendar in order to view the events shared on the CIRCLE calendar.